RiosITP/TD-Wireless-Examples/index.md

 # Communcating Wirelessly with TouchDesigner

-## Arduino UDP / OSC Sending Sensor Values to TouchDesigner
+## Arduino UDP Sending Sensor Values to TouchDesigner

 The following write up will show how to combine sample code from various sources to send multiple IMU sensor values from the [Arduino Nano 33 IoT](https://store-usa.arduino.cc/products/arduino-nano-33-iot) to be read and interpreted in [TouchDesigner](https://derivative.ca/)